 Teachers use a variety of methods to engage learning and ensure that the technique used is appropriate for achieving the learning outcomes for the lesson.
 The participation of students is essential if the teaching and learning process is to be successful.
 Teachers use a range of teaching methods, different teaching styles, differentiation, and a variety of resources and strategies that will focus on learning as well as on teaching.

 At Wayland Academy, teachers provide a teaching and learning approach that is built around six core principles.
 Teachers focus on how they will teach and not just on what they teach.
 The six core principles are considered in the planning of all teaching and or learning.
-Teachers plan for: challenge, engagement, questioning, feedback, effective use of TAs and homework.
+Teachers plan for: Questioning, Engagement, Challenge/Pace, Planning for disadvantage students, Effective feedback, Differentiation

-We provide CPD to develop and improve pedagogy of teaching and learning.
+The academy delivers Continued Professional Development to develop teachers further and improve pedagogy.
 In addition, we equip students with the skills and strategies needed to learn collaboratively and independently, in different contexts and facing different challenges, including public examinations, higher education and the world of work.

-Lastly, we continue to work with our teachers to move more from good teaching and learning to outstanding teaching and learning.
+Lastly, we continue to work with our teachers to ensure teaching and learning at the academy is consistently good or better.

 Effective teaching and learning at Wayland Academy Norfolk

-- All planning takes account of our teaching and learning core principles; challenge, engagement, questioning, feedback, effective use of TAs and homework.
+- All planning takes account of our teaching and learning core principles

 - The expectation of every lesson is that it follows the Wayland Guarantee.